 - A legal obligation on French companies to implement anti-corruption compliance programmes

 - The introduction of a new anti-corruption agency tasked with detecting and preventing corruption

-- An extension of French authorities’ powers to prosecute and sanction acts of corruption committed outside France
+- A new offence of corruptly influencing a foreign public official and the extension of French authorities’ powers to prosecute and sanction acts of corruption committed outside France.

 - The clearer definition and protection of whistleblowers